NetNerd/8beatMap/readme.md

 8: GBSClock　　　I: GBSSimulClock

 Special note types:
 -"Simul-" notes are the pink ones (at the same time as others).
-There's an auto feature, so you don't need to place them manually.
+There's an auto feature, so you don't need to place them manually.    --Note: colours may change depending on skin.
 -"SimulHoldStart" is the pink version of the first note in a hold.
 "SimulHoldRelease" is the pink version of the last note in a hold.    --You don't need a special note type for normal (green/non-simul) holds.
 -Flicks are just single notes and holds are when there's more than one.
 -"Swipe__StartEnd" notes are used at the start and end of swipes.
 "Swipe__Mid" notes are used for the other notes in them.